yabellini/docs.carpentries.org/topic_folders/governance/task-force-policy.md

 - [Task Force Charter](https://github.com/carpentries/task-forces/blob/master/task-force-charter-template.md)
 - Contact information for the task force
-- Link to the public meeting notes or minutes (if available)
+- Link to the public meeting notes (if available)
 - Names and roles of the task force members
 - Name of the Core Team liaison person
 - The task force report to the Executive Council (once produced)